 You can place a handwritten will in special official safekeeping at the local court.

-Notarial wills are placed directly in special official safekeeping at the local court by the notary who notarised them.
-The testator does not need to be involved in this process.
+Notarial wills are placed directly in special official safekeeping at the local court by the notary who certifies them.
+The cooperation of the testator is not required.

-As soon as a will is placed in special official custody, the respective court notifies the Central Register of Wills, which is maintained by the Bundesnotarkammer (Federal Chamber of Notaries), of the custody.
-There the deposit is registered electronically, but the contents are not recorded.
-This also applies to hand-written wills.
-Every registry office that records a death notifies the Central Register of Wills, which then informs the local courts where wills are held in the official custody of
+As soon as a will is taken into special official custody, the respective court notifies the Central Register of Wills, which is maintained by the Federal Chamber of Notaries, of the custody.
+There, the deposit is registered electronically, but the contents are not recorded.
+This also applies to handwritten wills.
+Each registry office that records a death notifies the Central Register of Wills, which then informs the district courts where wills are held in official custody at

-A so-called deposit application must be completed, signed and submitted with the will to the local court.
+A so-called application for deposit must be filled out and signed and submitted with the will to the district court.

 What documents do I need?

 Deposit application: completed and signed, in case of joint wills both testators must apply for the deposit

 Testament: in the original